 We peaked over the top of the hill and couldn’t see anything beyond some downed trees, but we could hear him gobbling.
 We could also hear some hens.
 Once again we waited.
 I clucked to them the way they were clucking, and they just continued on with their business.
 We snuck up a little further and hid behind a tree.

-We knew the tom was near by but never saw him.
+We knew the tom was nearby but never saw him.
 With her moving across so close we stayed as still as we could and kept our eyes peeled for him.
 Nothing.
 We sat motionless.
-Next thing we knew he was gobbleing behind us but was about 50 feet further away than where the hen had crossed.
+Next thing we knew he was gobbling behind us but was about 50 feet further away than where the hen had crossed.

 We waited and then slowly turned to look.
 He gobbled again but was already making his way down the hill we had just come up.
 Lea and I looked at each other thinking what to do next.
 Then we heard yet another gobble about 100 yards up from us on the ridge.
 He was loud and strong so we decided to take after him.
 We stalked him.
 He would gobble and we would go, and then we would wait.
 We clucked to him.
 He would gobble again, and we would go.
 Then wait.
 We clucked again and he gobbled.
 We followed him and a hen that we would hear occasionally across the ridge for about 400 yards.

-Finally we got to about 50 feet from him!!!
+Finally, we got to about 50 feet from him!!!
 That is when the excitement began.
-The lightening came.
+The lightning came.
 As quickly as we had heard those couple of toms fire up about an hour before, this tom stopped.
 We stood again and waited.
 Then we heard him.
 He was at the bottom of that hill that we had climbed to find him.
-He obviously was making a b-line for some place other than the ridge because the storm was coming and fast.
+He obviously was making a b-line for someplace other than the ridge because the storm was coming and fast.

-The lightning popped, and snapped, and the thunder rumbled.
-We decided we needed to get ourselves and our 12 & 20 gauge lightning rods off of that ridge as well.
+The lightning popped and snapped, and the thunder rumbled.
+We decided we needed to get ourselves and our 12 and 20 gauge lightning rods off of that ridge as well.
 We made our way down off that hill as quickly and quietly as we could with the lighting popping all around.
-When we crossed that ditched again and just when we got to the other side the lightening struck up on the hill behind us and made our hair stand on end.
+When we crossed that ditched again and just when we got to the other side the lightning struck up on the hill behind us and made our hair stand on end.